The United Kingdom

 Once doctors complete the Foundation Programme, they are able to apply to specialty training.
 This will determine the particular areas of medical expertise they will pursue during their careers.
 The length of training varies according to the specialty, ranging from three to eight years.
 Once that is completed, the doctor can become a consultant.

 The are many kinds of specialty, with some providing opportunities for doctors to further specify their areas of interest into sub-specialties.
-Training and registration for each specialty is run by the relevant royal college.
+Training and registration for each specialty is run by the relevant royal college

 One type of specialty training is general practice.
 This has a separate training pathway and usually a shorter period of training.

 The GMC Medical License is necessary for all doctors in the UK regardless of whether they are working in the National Health Service (NHS) or independent sector, on a full or part time, permanent or locum basis, either they are British or International Medical Graduates (IMGs).

-Types of Training:
+Types of Training

 There are several different types of training programmes.
-Two examples include:
+Two examples include

 There are four routes to GMC registration: